-Here is a rare, all original 1955 Dodge Custom Royal Lancer showing almost 38,000 miles on the odometer.
-Spending the first half of its line in Arizona, this two-owner car won the Preservation Award at the 2016, 10,000 Lakes Concourse d’Elegance on the shores of Lake Minnetonka in Minnesota.
+Here is a very rare, nearly all-original, right down to the spare tire in the trunk, 1955 Dodge Custom Royal Lancer showing almost 38,000 miles on the odometer.
+Spending the first half of its life in Arizona, this two-owner car won the Preservation Award at the 2016, 10,000 Lakes Concourse d’Elegance on the shores of Lake Minnetonka in Minnesota.
 The car features the correct Super Red Ram Hemi 270 CID V8 engine exhaling through dual exhaust with Porter mufflers while sending power to the rear wheels through a Power Flyte automatic transmission.
 The car is wearing the original 3-tone factory paint and is showing rust free.
 The interior is original and everything works, as it should, including the AM radio.
-Recent mechanical services to the car include new brakes and shocks on all 4 corners, a new radiator, a carburetor rebuild, a new battery, a brand new complete 6V wire harness and the gas tank was professionally cleaned and lined.
+Recent mechanical services to the car include new brakes and shocks on all 4 corners including a brand new set B.F.
+Goodrich Silver Town Wide White tires, a new radiator, a carburetor rebuild, a new battery, a brand new complete 6V wire harness and the gas tank was professionally cleaned and lined.
 This car is a stunner!